 After you’ve created a checkbox, you might want to know how to use formulas in checkboxes to apply the condition.
 You’ll need to know how to use checkboxes for financial analysis and interactive visualization.
 If the checkbox is checked then we will apply a formula to differentiate data in Excel.
 In this tutorial, we will show you how to do it.

-4 Effective Examples of How to Apply Formula If Checkbox Is Checked
+How to Apply Formula If Checkbox Is Checked: 4 Effective Examples

-In the sections below, we will insert a checkbox first and apply formulas based on their particular cell value.
+In the sections below, we will add a checkbox in the Excel worksheet first and apply formulas based on their particular cell value.
 Later on, we will apply conditions for multiple checkboxes and visualize data according to our needs.
 To do the task, we will apply several functions such as the IF function and the COUNTIF function.
 Moreover, we will use the VBA code to do the same task.
 In the below image, there is a data set that we will use to accomplish the task.

 1. Apply Formula Based on Cell Value If Checkbox Is Checked in Excel